 The Rifle National Match Course (50 shots) may be conducted during the National Matches, CMP National Ranges Matches, CMP Competition Games Matches or in other sanctioned competitions.
-Competitors may use the Service Rifle (Rules 4.1.1 - 4.1.4) or Match Rifle (Rule 4.1.5).
+Competitors may use the Service Rifle (Rules 5.1.1 - 5.1.4) or Match Rifle (Rule 5.1.5).
 The National Match Course may be fired as either a National Trophy event (no sighters, competitors start rapid-fire series standing) or as a CMP Cup Match Event (with sighters, competitors start rapid-fire series in position).
-The rifles that may be used and whether the event is conducted as a National Trophy event, or a CMP Cup Match event must be specified in the Match Program (See Rules 5.2.2 and 5.2.3).
+The rifles that may be used and whether the event is conducted as a National Trophy event, or a CMP Cup Match event must be specified in the Match Program (See Rules 6.2.2 and 6.2.3).

-Table 4 Rifle National Match Course Stage Distance Type of Firing Position Fire Number of Shots Time Limit 1 st 200 yds.
-Slow Standing 10 1 10 min.
+TABLE 4 Rifle National Match Course Stage Distance Type of Fire Firing Position Number of Shots Time Limit 1 st 200 yds.
+Slow Standing 10 10 min.
 2 nd 200 yds.
-Rapid Sitting or Kneeling from Standing 10 1 60 sec.
-3 rd 300 yds.
-Rapid Prone from Standing 10 1 70 sec.
+Rapid Rapid Sitting or Kneeling from Standing 60 sec.
+3 rd 3 rd 300 yds.
+Rapid Prone from Standing 10 70 sec.
 4 th 600 yds.
-2 Slow Prone 20 1 20 min.
+Slow Prone 20 20 min.
+If this event is fired as a National Trophy event no sighters are permitted; if it is fired as a CMP Cup Match, two sighters may be fired before each stage.